Marco Terruzzin Sells 22,222 Shares of Energy Vault Holdings, Inc. (NYSE:NRGV) Stock

-Energy Vault Holdings, Inc. (NYSE:NRGV – Get Free Report) insider Marco Terruzzin sold 22,222 shares of the stock in a transaction that occurred on Tuesday, October 1st.
-The stock was sold at an average price of $0.95, for a total value of $21,110.90.
-Following the completion of the transaction, the insider now directly owns 1,593,888 shares of the company’s stock, valued at $1,514,193.60.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+Energy Vault Holdings, Inc. (NYSE:NRGV – Get Free Report) insider Marco Terruzzin sold 22,222 shares of the company’s stock in a transaction on Monday, October 7th.
+The stock was sold at an average price of $0.94, for a total value of $20,888.68.
+Following the transaction, the insider now owns 1,505,000 shares of the company’s stock, valued at approximately $1,414,700.
+The trade was a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Energy Vault Stock Performance